j-stach/phantom-limb/README.md

 ```
 $ phantom-limb white-noise 5 127.0.0.1:8080 Test/0.0/0.0
 ```
-4. This should result in `Test/0.0/0.0` being spammed to STDOUT for 5 seconds.
+4. You will see `Test/0.0/0.0` spammed to STDOUT for 5 seconds.
 Buckle up.

+## TODO